Private landlord registration

 First and second reminder letters are only issued to those landlords who have not provided a valid email address.

-Failure to renew a registration before the expiry date will result in a late fee (2x the principal fee of £55 = £110) to all registrations including any joint owners.
+Failure to renew a registration before the expiry date will result in a late fee of £149 to be added to all registrations including all joint owners.

 You may also be interested to find out more about the Landlord Accreditation Scheme which is a voluntary scheme set up to promote and support Landlords.